vippsas/vipps-checkout-shopify/README.md

 ### Step 7 - Clean up

-If you were migrating from Vipps 2.0 in Shopify, you can safely remove it from Shopify now.
+If you were migrating from an older plugin version, you can safely remove it from Shopify now.

 ## What do the different order statuses mean?